 The John W. Taylor Memorial Scholarship

-The daughter of Patricia P and John W. Taylor, Sr. established an annual award of $1,000. in 2008 to honor the memory of John W. Taylor, Sr. a lifelong resident of Marshfield, Massachusetts who died on May 14, 2002.
-The Taylor Memorial Scholarship is presented to a deserving student at SH/BHSN who has maintained at least a 3.0 GPA, satisfactory clinical performance, and demonstrates financial need.
-Preference will be given to students who are Marshfield residents.
+The daughter of Patricia P and John W. Taylor, Sr. established an annual award of $1,000. in 2008 to honor the memory of John W. Taylor, Sr. In 2010, the scholarship was expanded to honor Patricia m.
+Taylor The Taylor scholarship is presented to an incoming Freshman student demonstrates financial need.
+Preference will be given to students who are Marshfield and Pembroke residents.

 SH/BHSN Alumni Scholarships

-Established by Signature Healthcare Brockton Hospital School of Nursing Alumni, two $2,500 scholarships are annually presented to undergraduates who have completed one year of nursing study.
+Established by Brockton Hospital School of Nursing Alumi, two annual scholarships are presented to an undergraduate student who have completed one year of nursing study.

 National Student Nursing Association Scholarships (NSNA)